Bayesian nonparametric discontinuity design: Applications

 \subsection{Phantom border effect on Dutch government elections}

-In 2017, the Dutch parliament elections were held, and soon after the results were published online by the Dutch government~\cite{KOOP2018}.
-According to Dutch electorate geographer De Voogd, the share of votes that go to populist parties is different between the Dutch areas north and south of a so-called `phantom border', a line that traditionally divided the catholic south of the Netherlands from the protestant north, and which originated in the Eighty Years' War (1568--1648)~\cite{DeVoogd2016,DeVoogd2017} (As this example merely serves to illustrate a two-dimensional quasi-experimental design, we refrain from an extensive discussion of the definition of populism.
-Instead, we use part of the definition by~\citet{Mueller2016} and refer to populist parties as those parties that emphasize an alleged chasm between the elite and the general population.
-In the Dutch 2017 elections, parties that fit this description were PVV, SP, 50Plus and FvD.).
+In 2017, the Dutch general elections were held~\citep{KOOP2018}.
+According to Dutch electorate geographer De Voogd, the share of votes that go to populist parties\footnote{We refrain from an extensive discussion of the definition of populism and refer to populist parties as those parties that emphasize `an alleged chasm between the elite and the general population'.
+In the Dutch 2017 elections, parties that fit this description were PVV, SP, 50Plus and FvD~\citep{Mueller2016}.} is different north and south of a so-called `phantom border', a line that historically divided the catholic south of the Netherlands from the protestant north~\citep{DeVoogd2016,DeVoogd2017}.
 This border serves as a two-dimensional threshold along which one can apply RD design.
-This special case of RD design where the assignment threshold is a geographical boundary is sometimes referred to as GeoRDD~\cite{Rischard2018}.
-Here, we test the hypothesis by De Voogd and demonstrate that \method is straightforward to apply a GeoRDD context.
+This special case of RD design where the assignment threshold is a geographical boundary is also referred to as GeoRDD~\citep{Rischard2021}.
+Here, we test the hypothesis by De Voogd.

-We apply \method using the linear, and first-order Mat\'{e}rn covariance functions.
+We apply \method using the linear and first-order Mat\'{e}rn covariance functions.
 The results of the analysis are shown in Fig.~\ref{fig:elections}.
-The first figure shows the map of the Netherlands with the fraction of populist votes per municipality superimposed.
-In addition, each map shows a hand-drawn approximate phantom border representing the supposed divide in voting behaviour.
-The top row of Fig.~\ref{fig:elections}A shows the results of a linear covariance function, which in two dimensions fits a plane (or two planes for the discontinuous model) to the data.
-The bottom row shows the results using the Mat\'{e}rn ($\nu=3/2$) covariance function.
-Figure~\ref{fig:elections}B shows the effect sizes conditioned on the discontinuous model, which are distributions at each point of the phantom border (the shaded interval indicates one standard deviation around the mean).
+The figure shows the Netherlands with the fraction of populist votes per municipality superimposed, together with the phantom border representing the supposed divide in voting behaviour.